CharlesLehnen/QGIS_KML_to_DJI_Pilot_2/README.md

 A script that converts the KML export from QGIS into a KML file that is readable by the DJI Pilot 2 app.

+**If you use this program/script, please show your support by starring this repo**

 ## Usage

 There are 3 options for running this script: